OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

       // The path in the tenant's App_Data folder containing the assets.
       "AssetsPath": "Media",

-      // The path in the tenant's App_Data folder containing the asset cache.
-      "AssetsCachePath": "MediaCache",

       // The list of allowed file extensions "AllowedFileExtensions": [